Article I: General

 - If this position is not filled, such responsibilities must be undertaken by the Marketing Manager.

-- Make sure all teams purchasing is tracked in ledger
+- Make sure all teams’ purchasing is tracked in the ledger.

-- Ensure all sales of property are tracked in ledger.
+- Ensure all sales and means of income are tracked in ledger.

-- Collaborate team leads to help them with budget questions and forecast team's needs.
+- Collaborate with team leads to help them with budget questions and forecast teams’ needs.

-- All of the responsibilities detailed in this section will be absorbed by treasurer if not filled.
+- All of the responsibilities detailed in this section will be absorbed by the Treasurer if this position is not filled.

 Article V: Meetings

-Officers meetings shall occur on a weekly basis, starting the first week of classes.
-The day of the week and time of the meeting shall be set by the Executive Committee based on the best time for the most officers.
+Officer meetings shall occur on a bi-weekly basis, starting the first week of classes.
+Meetings may be held over the summer at the discretion of the Executive Committee.
+The day of the week and time of all meetings shall be set by the Executive Committee based on the best time for the most officers.
 This shall be set by the end of the second week of classes.
 The time and date of these meetings may be temporarily changed based on temporary conflicts.
+More meetings may be held with the full officer board should it be deemed necessary by the Executive Committee.

 Article VI: Financial Matters